 SOLAS also states that contracting Governments planning and implementing VTS shall, wherever possible, follow the guidelines developed by the IMO.

-Recognising that the safety and efficiency of maritime traffic and the protection of the marine environment would be improved if vessel traffic services were established and operated in accordance with internationally approved guidelines the IMO Assembly adopted IMO Resolution A.857(20) Guidelines for Vessel Traffic Services in 1997.
+Recognising that the safety and efficiency of maritime traffic and the protection of the marine environment would be improved if vessel traffic services were established and operated in accordance with internationally approved guidelines the IMO Assembly adopted IMO Resolution A.857(20) Guidelines for Vessel Traffic Services.

 The Resolution describes the principles and general provisions for the operation of a VTS and participating vessels, in addition to the roles and responsibilities of contracting governments, competent authorities and VTS Authorities.
 With regards to planning and establishing a VTS Resolution A.857(20) states, amongst other things, that: